Kiaazad/PrincessTrainer-Jasmine/known issues.md

 - In the quest log, the [Filter] button doesn’t really look like a button.
 I think someone could easily miss the fact that you can click on it to scroll through filter options.

+"Thanks.
+It was so dark that I couldn't see where to click to go back to the tower!
+Admittedly my eyesight isn't very good."
+>> we nee ease of access options

 # Explained:
 - You can miss getting the quest “Books for Jafar” if you decided to view the lamp on your own.
 Is there another way to start the quest?